aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 - Simple and intuitive most of the time (that is, as long as users aren't expecting the provisioner to support multiple architectures and custom launch templates at the same time).
+- Obvious problems (such as specifying both `architecture` and a launch template in the same provisioner spec) will be caught early, such as when the user runs `kubectl`.

 ### Cons

-- If the user specifies an incompatible `architecture` in the provisioner spec, or incompatible `kubernetes.io/arch` in their pod spec, then the launch template won't work.
+- If the user specifies an incompatible `architecture` in the provisioner spec, or incompatible `kubernetes.io/arch` in their pod spec, then that launch template won't be used (or, in initial versions of the provisioner, that pod would get ignored by Karpenter).
 - Users who want to specify their own launch template may be confused trying to figure out how to support multiple architectures in the same cluster (that is, they may find it difficult to figure out that